NotTrueFalse/PyCrypt/README.md

 basicly the inverse of encrypt (un-noise -> unshuffle -> decrypt)

 # Benchmark
-using random 5MB of data
+using random 5MB of data for a external SSD (max 550 Mo/s)
 - Encrypted:
     - reset: 0.2513s
     - write: 11.6727s